dotnet/corefx/src/System.Text.Json/docs/writable_json_dom_spec.md

 * Implicit operators for `JsonString`, `JsonBoolean` and `JsonNumber` as an additional feature.
 * `Sort` not implemented for `JsonArray`, beacuse there is no right way to compare `JsonObjects`.
 If a user wants to sort a `JsonArray` of `JsonNumbers`, `JsonBooleans` or `JsonStrings` they now needs to do the following: convert the `JsonArray` to a regular array (by iterating through all elements), call sort (and convert back to `JsonArray` if needed).
 * No support for duplicates of property names.
-Possibly, adding an option for theuser to choose from: "first value", "last value", or throw-on-duplicate.
+Possibly, adding an option for the user to choose from: "first value", "last value", or throw-on-duplicate.
 * No support for escaped characters when creating `JsonNumber` from string.
 * Transformation API:
     * `DeepCopy` method in JsonElement allowing to change JsonElement into JsonNode recursively transforming all of the elements
     * `AsJsonElement` method in JsonNode allowing to change JsonNode into JsonElement with IsImmutable property set to false
     * `IsImmutable` property informing if JsonElement is keeping JsonDocument or JsonNode underneath
-    * `Parse(string)` in JsonNode to be able to parse a Json string right into JsonNode if the user knows they wants mutable version
+    * `Parse(string)` in JsonNode to be able to parse a JSON string right into JsonNode if the user knows they wants mutable version
     * `DeepCopy` in JsonNode to make a copy of the whole tree
     * `GetNode` and TryGetNode in JsonNode allowing to retrieve it from JsonElement
     * `WriteTo(Utf8JsonWriter)` in JsonNode for writing a JsonNode to a Utf8JsonWriter without having to go through JsonElement